 Our computer science research is highly rated and we have secured a prestigious research council and European funding.
-The Informatics Research Centre conducts leading research on fundamental and applied computer science and its overarching aim is to impact on key areas such as health, security and future cities, making a positive difference to society and the world around us.
 MSc projects are often linked to ongoing research.
 Learn more about research in the Department.

 In the last fifteen years, we have invested over £50 million in high specification teaching and research laboratories and equipment including GPU clusters to support big data processing, a brand new animation suite, advanced graphics workstations, a usability lab and ten state-of-the-art teaching laboratories equipped with high-end PCs, Apple Macs and specialist software tools.
 Find out more about our facilities available to you as a postgraduate.

 An MSc qualification gives you the edge over other graduates in the job market and can lead to higher level employment opportunities.
 Industry is keen to employ postgraduates who can learn independently and apply critical thinking and problem solving to real-world problems.
 The job market in scientific and technological sectors is buoyant with many industries maintaining good performance despite the current economic climate.